 Minimum Resistance Value

 Since V=IR, if the voltage is constant then a smaller resistance will lead to a larger current.
-Thus if the max voltage is known to be the KEB over voltage level of 840VDC, it is possible to calculate the minimum resistance that would keep the current value below the braking transistor’s max current rating.
-While the minimum resistance value doesn’t affect the operation of the resistor or its ability to dissipate power.
+For example, say the max voltage is KEB’s over-voltage level of 840VDC.
+A user can then calculate the minimum resistance to keep the current value below the braking transistor’s max rating.
+The minimum resistance value doesn’t affect the operation of the resistor or its ability to dissipate power.

 Power Dissipation Capacity

-Each number in P6, P25, and P40 refer to the cumulative number of seconds the resistor is used over the course of two minutes.
-For example, the KEB 10BR100-1683 resistor could safely dissipate up to 2200W for one stretch of six seconds over the course of two minutes or instead could do two cycles of three seconds each over the course of two minutes.
+Each number in P6, P25, and P40 refers to the cumulative number of seconds the resistor is used over two minutes.
+For example, the KEB 10BR100-1683 resistor could safely dissipate up to 2200W for six seconds over two minutes.

 Braking Resistor Installation

-The final consideration when selecting a braking resistor is to ensure that it is installed properly.
-If a braking resistor is not installed according to UL standards, the circuit can fail in a manner that is a fire hazard.
-More information on safe connection of a braking resistor can be found here.
+The final consideration when selecting a braking resistor is installation.
+If a braking resistor is not installed according to UL standards, the circuit can fail and create a fire hazard.
+Learn how to protect a VFD braking resistor.

 Let's Work Together